Islandora-Devops/isle-site-template/README.md

 ## Create a new repository

-On your platform of choice [GitHub], [GitLab], etc. Create a new Git repository for your new site. jHaving these files in Git will make future steps possible.
+On your platform of choice [GitHub], [GitLab], etc. Create a new Git repository for your new site.
+Having these files in Git will make future steps possible.

 In the following sections the [GitHub], [GitLab], etc; organization will be referred to as `INSTITUTION`, and the Git repository will be referred to as